henrigy/cse15l-lab-reports/lab-report-1-week-2.md

 A successful copy of the files from the local machine copied to the remote server looks as follows:

-The file was successfully transferred from the local machine
+The file was successfully transferred from the local machine:

 ![transferInfo](lab1Screenshots/sshTransferInfo.png)

-The file shows up in our remote server's directory
+The file shows up in our remote server's directory:

 ![sshTransfer](lab1Screenshots/sshTransfer.png)

 The difference in output when running commands in ssh versus the local computer is the working directory path.
 In the local computer, the user is "henry".
 When working in the remote server, the user is "cs15lsp22apg@ieng6-201".